 Seeing the point

 In the late nineties a young man named Pierre Omidyar set up a website called AuctionWeb to make it easier for people to buy and sell online.
 One of the first items sold was a laser pointer, which was actually broken.
 Pierre contacted the buyer to explain and perhaps apologise, only to be told the buyer collected broken laser pointers.
 He realised he had discovered the perfect market, in which literally anything could be sold.
-After a name change, eBay was born, and now turns over nearly $20bn a year.
+After a name change, eBay was born, and now has a revenue of over $10bn a year.

 I knew there’d be a buzz

 Burt Shavitz was a struggling honey and beeswax salesman who wondered if his bees were really ‘pollen’ their weight.
 His breakthrough was realising that people used lip balm ten times more often than they used furniture polish – so he ditched the old-fashioned applications of beeswax and made a beeline for the things people actually bought, such as soaps, candles and lotions.
 Today the business makes hundreds of millions… without having to sting anyone.

 Sounds like a Nativity play…